auchenberg/kenneth.io/source/_posts/2015-03-12-remotedebug-one-year-later.md

 So, I'm now one year into RemoteDebug.
 It’s a bold vision, and there's a lot of work ahead.
 I was too optimistic, thinking that vendors naturally would pick this initiative up, and drive it forward.
 But, here in 2015 I've started to see things happening in the corners, so I'm hopeful that we will move RemoteDebug forward in 2015.

-It's extremely hard for me to have an impact, when I'm not working on the platform nor the tools, but I do want to make a common interface to our browsers happen.
-This is why I [quit my job at Citrix](https://kenneth.io/blog/2014/12/12/leaving-citrix-time-for-a-break/), to first of all take a break, but also because I realized that developer tooling and developer evangelism is my passion.
+It's extremely hard for me to have an impact, when I'm not working on the platform nor the tools.
+I'm kinda the odd-one-out that's yelling from the side, but I do want to make a common interface to our browsers happen.

+This is why I [quit my job at Citrix](https://kenneth.io/blog/2014/12/12/leaving-citrix-time-for-a-break/), to first of all take a break, but also because I realized that developer tooling and developer evangelism are my passion.
 That's what I wanna do going forward.
-Now I just need to figure out how and where.
+Now I just need to figure out how and where to do that.

 I'll be speaking about [RemoteDebug](http://remotedebug.org/) and how I see the future of developer tooling at [JSCamp](www.jscamp.ro) in June, so if you are interesting to hear more about RemoteDebug, join me in Romania!